AchoArnold/discount-for-student-dev/README.md

 ## SaaS

+* [BestTime.app - Foot Traffic Data API](https://besttime.app) [FREE] - 5000 Free API credits for students, and 50% discount on all plans.
+Analyze how busy venues are, filter venues on foot traffic data, day, time, location, reviews.
+This way you can e.g. find all crowded bars on Friday evening in a city.

 * [Ip Geolocation](https://ipgeolocation.io/) [DISCOUNT] -  Free for 50K requests and 50% discount on all paid plans for students.

 * [Taskade - Team Productivity](https://www.taskade.com/) [DISCOUNT] -  Students get 50% permanent discount on Taskade Pro subscriptions.
 Use the coupon code "students50" on checkout and start collaborating on Taskade with team task, notes and chat.